-If you’ve never been to the St Regis Monarch Resort you’re missing out on one of the most beautiful destinations in Orange County, if not in most of southern California.
+If you’ve never been to the Monarch Beach Resort you’re missing out on one of the most beautiful destinations in Orange County, if not in most of southern California.
 Every restaurant in the hotel has a view of the Pacific Ocean — there are six of them — and I found myself one leisurely Sunday enjoying Sunday brunch with my best friend in tow at the resort’s Motif restaurant.

 The dining room was already bustling with a crowd when we arrived and were immediately ushered to our table.
 I decided to do a walk-around to see what my choices were before making a selection.